-One of the many interesting relics and fragments brought to light by the persevering researches by antiquarians, none could be more interesting to the philanthropist and believer than the following,--to Christians the most imposing judicial document ever recorded in human annals.
-It has been thus faithfully translated:

-Sentence rendered by Pontius Pilate, acting Governor of Lower Galilee, stating that Jesus of Nazareth shall suffer death on the cross.

-In the year seventeen of the Emperor Tiberius Cæsar, and the 27th day of March, the city of Holy Jerusalem -Annas and Caiphas being priests, sanctifiers of the people of God-Pontius Pilate, Governor of Lower Gal-ilee, sitting in the Presidential chair of the fractory, condemns Jesus of Nazareth to die on the cross, b.tween two thieves, the great and notorious evidence of the people saying:
+One of the many interesting relics and fragments brought to light by the persevering researches by anti-quarians, none could be more interesting to the philanthropist and believer than the following,-to Christians the most imposing judicial document ever recorded in human annals.
+It has been thus faithfully translated: Sentence rendered by Pontius Pilate, acting Govern-or of Lower Galilee, stating that Jesus of Nazareth shall suffer death on the cross.
+In the year seventeen of the Emperor Tiberius Cæsar, and the 27th day of March, the city of Holy Jerusalem -Annas and Calphas being priests, sanctifiers of the people of God-Pontius Pilate, Governor of Lower Gailiee, sitting in the Presidential chair of the fractory, condemns Jesus of Nazareth to die on the cross, btween two thieves, the great and notorious evidence of

-- He is a redeemer.
-1,

-- 2. He is seditions.
+- the people saying:

-- He is the enemy of the law.
+1. He is a redeemer.
+He is seditious. - He is the enemy of the law.
 He calls himself, falsely, the Son of God.
-He calls himself, falsely, the King of Israel.
-He entered the temple followed by a multitude having palm branches in their hands.

-Order the first Centurion, Quintius Cornelius, to lead him to the place of execution.

-Forbid any person whomsoever, either rich or poor, to oppose the death of Jesus Christ.
+He calls himself, falsely, the King of Israel. - 6 He entered the temple followed by a multitude having palm branches in their hands.
+Order the first Centurion, Quintius Cornelius, to lead him to the place of execution. - Forbid any person whomsoever, either rich or poor, to oppose the death of Jesus Christ.

-The witnesses who signed the condemnation of Jesus are:
+The witnesses who signed the condemnation of Jesus

-- Daniel Robani, a Pharisee.
-1
+- -Daniel Robani, a Pharisee.

-- Joannes Robani,

-- Raphael Robani.
+- Joannes Robani.

-- Japet, a citizen.
+Raphael Robani.
+Japet, a citizen.

-Jesus shall go out of the city of Jerusalem by the gate of Strannus.
+- Jesus shall go out of the city of Jerusalem by the gate Strannus.

-The foregoing is engraved on copper plate on the re-verse of which is written: "A similar plate is sent to each tribe," It was found in an antique marble vase, while excavating in the ancient city of Aquilla, in the kingdom of Naples, in the year 1810, and was discover-ed by the Commissioners of Arts of the French Army.
-At the avnedition of Naples it was enclosed in a hor At the expedition of Naples, it was enclosed in a box of ebony and preserved in the sacristy of the Carthau-sians.
-The French translations were made by the Commissioners of Arts.
-The original is in the Hebrew language.
+The foregoing is engraved on copper plate on the reverse of which is written: "A similar plate is sent to each tribe."
+It was found in an antique marble yase, while excavating in the ancient city of Aquilla, in the kingdom of Naples, in the year 1810, and was discovered by the Commissioners of Arts of the French Army.
+At the expedition of Naples, it was enclosed in a box of ebony and preserved in the sacristy of the Carthausians.
+The French translations were made by the Comsians.
+The French translations were made by the Com-missioners of Arts.
+The original is in the Hebrew lan-

-THE family is the minature commonwealth upon whose integrity the safety of the larger commonwealth depends.
+The family is the minature commonwealth upon whose integrity the safety of the larger commonwealth depends.
 It is the seed plot of all morality.
-We express the noblest longings of the human heart when we speak of a time to come in which all mankind will be united as one family.-Felix Adler.
+We express the noblest longings of the human heart when we speak of a time to come in which all mankind will be united as one family-Felix Adler.

 My DOCTRINE makes no distinction between high and low, rich and poor.
 It is like water which washes and purifies all alike.
-It is like the sky, for it has room for all-for men and women, boys and girls, rich and poor.--Buddha.
+It is like the sky, for it has room for all-for men and women, boys and girls, rich and poor.-Buddha.

-Union Grange Pic-nic in Ohio-Clyde Meeting on Sunday -- A. B. French and Others.
+Union Grange Pic-nic in Ohio - Clyde Meeting on Sunday-A. B. French and Others.

 The weather on Saturday, Sept.
-21st, was not propitious, for the rain of the day before left the air in the morning cold and wintery, and our ten-mile ride from Clyde to Hott's grove, Adams township, Seneca county, where the meeting was to be held, was a chilly one.
-Our road was over a con-tinuous ridge of land, passing through a succession of splendid farms, with goodly buildings and loaded orchards.
+21st, was not propitious, for the rain of the day before left the air in the morning cold and wintery, and our ten-mile ride from Clyde to Hott's grove, Adams township, Seneca county, where the meeting was to be held. was a chilly one.
+Our road was over a continuous ridge of land, passing through a succession of splendid farms, with goodly buildings and loaded orchards.
 Suddenly on the high bank of a beautiful stream we came upon the assembled patrons, who were too accustomed to face stormy weather to be turned aside from their day's diversion by a chilly morning.
 To this drive we are indebted to the courtesy of Mr. Drown.